Making fermented rice is a really easy way to “dip your toe” into the joy of fermenting foods.

-Boost antioxidants, reduce toxins, and improves digestive function
+Boost antioxidants, reduce toxins, and improve digestive function

 A very interesting fact about fermentation is that it even may break down a toxin called aflatoxin in the grains, according to a research review published by Food Science and Nutrition [R].

-By soaking and fermenting rice, you may also be reducing the chances that it is contaminated with arsenic too.
+By soaking and fermenting rice, you may also be reducing the chances that it is contaminated with arsenic.

 May reduce colitis